About the MBLEx

 What is the MBLEx?

-The MBLEx, or Massage & Bodywork Licensing Examination, serves as a standardized test that 46 states require massage practitioners to pass as part of the licensing process.
-It is designed to evaluate their knowledge and skills in related to the practice of massage therapy, and ensure that candidates are competent in the key concepts required for providing safe, effective and ethical massage and bodywork services.
+The MBLEx, or Massage & Bodywork Licensing Examination, is a standardized test that 46 of the 49 regulated jurisdictions require massage therapists to pass as part of the licensing process.
+It is designed to evaluate your knowledge and skills related to the practice of massage therapy, and ensure that you are competent in the key concepts required for providing safe, effective, and ethical massage and bodywork services.

 Who should take the MBLEx?

-Individuals interested in seeking state licensure to work as a massage therapist will most likely be required to take the MBLEx.
-There are a few exceptions including people who will work in an unregulated state or state that requires their own licensing exam (New York and Hawaii).
-However, recent graduates who live in these states may still want to consider going ahead and taking the exam now because it will be more challenging to take it in the future (because of the forgetting curve) if you decide to move to a regulated state.
+If you are seeking state licensure to work as a massage therapist, you will most likely be required to take the MBLEx.
+There are a few exceptions, including people who will work in an unregulated state (Kansas, Minnesota, and Wyoming) or a state that requires its own licensing exam (New York and Hawaii).
+California does not currently require a massage licensing exam.
+However, if you live in one of these states, you may still want to consider taking the MBLEx now because it will be more challenging to pass in the future if you decide to move to a state that requires it.

 What are the eligibility criteria to take the MBLEx?

-To be eligible to take the MBLEx, you must have graduated or received education and training in all subject areas of the MBLEx Outline from a state-recognized massage therapy education program, which typically includes both coursework and practical training in various massage techniques.
-It is advised to confirm specific educational requirements with the state licensing board, as your massage education program representative will need to verify your education directly with the FSMTB.
-Additionally, all applicants must acknowledge and agree to follow all FSMTB examination policies, which includes signing a security and confidentiality agreement.
+To be eligible to take the MBLEx, you must have graduated or received education and training in all subject areas of the MBLEx Content Outline from a state-recognized massage therapy education program.
+This typically includes both coursework and practical training in various massage techniques.
+You should confirm specific educational requirements with your state licensing board, as your massage education program representative will need to verify your education directly with the FSMTB.
+Additionally, you must acknowledge and agree to follow all FSMTB examination policies, which includes signing a security and confidentiality agreement.

 How often can I take the MBLEx if I fail?